gem-plus/Calculator/README.md

 # projects
-#projects is a collecton of all past and upcoomming projects by Aditya Singh Chhauhan.
+#projects is a collecton of all past and upcomming projects by Aditya Singh Chauhan.

 🔗 Explore the coding universe of @AdityaSinghChauhan in one central hub!
 From web apps to ML magic, find all official projects neatly organized here.